There is one question that you should never, under any circumstances, ever ask a woman.

 In both of those scenarios, I wasn’t pregnant.
 And in both of those scenarios, I left feeling utterly devastated.

-The third time I was asked the question was when I was actually pregnant.
+The third time I was asked what you should never ask a woman was when I was actually pregnant.
 I had morning sickness which was affecting my job as a church worship music leader.
 I even had to have people on the music team cover for me as I constantly needed to run off-stage.

 My husband had just come home from a deployment and many people knew that we were hoping to have a healthy baby after several miscarriages and the death of our daughter.
 At this point, it was pretty obvious that I was pregnant.
 I saw some looks and smiles, but appreciated the respect I was receiving to announce at my own time.